-- 1. With identity.indd open, zoom into the left end of the black rectangle. - 2.
-Click away from the existing shape to deselect it (if necessary).
+1. With crowe.indd open, make sure the Rectangle tool is active, then zoom into the left end of the black rectangle.

+2. Press Command/Control, then click away from the existing shape to deselect it.

 If you don't deselect the existing shape, the changes you make in the next step would affect the selected object.